Battle of the Golds (Moratuwa): Atmosphere

 The "Battle of the Golds" is filled with pageantry.
 With decorated tents, flags and baila singing and dancing groups present all around the Moratuwa city and the ground itself during the match days and in the days leading up to it.
 The 3-day match is held on Friday, Saturday and Sunday.
 The 1-day limited over match is held on Saturday and Twenty20 match is held on Sunday of the following week.
 By tradition, the schools are closed on match days to allow students to attend the Big Match.
 Souvenirs published by the both schools.
 Before the match, the students of each school take a motorcade (well known as "The Truck Parade") with bands and decorations and other colorful items showing support for their team.
 Overloaded cars with supporters singing and careering along the streets is a familiar sight during match days.

-The match is looked forward to by both the young and old, male and female, and even those who had no connection with either school would turn up and enjoy the celebrations.
-It is more of an occasion for the old boys and present students of both schools coming together for 3 days of fun and revelry.
-It is quite normal to see elderly alumni from either schools coming to the "Big Match" to relive old times and meet old friends.
+The match is attended by a variety of people, including many with no direct connection to either school, and features a celebratory atmosphere.
+It is normal to see elderly alumni the schools coming to the "Big Match" to relive old times and reunite with old friends.